tobiascanavesi/study_planner/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/tcanavesi/).
+If you like you can follow me at [LinkedIn](https://www.linkedin.com/in/tcanavesi/).

 ## License